Why Ed-tech Startups Don't Scale

 November 2022

 I have yet to find a successful ed-tech model that works at scale.
+Issues abound, but they often come down to how ed-tech products grow and how they monetize their audiences.

 Let’s start with growth.